-James had managed their mum—he had a soft sincerity that Albus couldn’t quite replicate.
-Albus had held inconsolable Lily until she fell asleep and carried her to bed.
+Albus let James manage their mum—the older boy had a soft sincerity that he couldn’t quite replicate.
+Instead, he held inconsolable Lily until she fell asleep and then carried her to bed.

-Now he sat quietly in his living room observing the crackling fire.
-The throbbing heaviness in the pit of his stomach had grown.
-He could not explain what it was—only that it felt like his lung had been punctured.
-He had lost an arm, a leg, an extension of himself had been removed.
+Now as he sat quietly in the living room observing the crackling fire, a growing heaviness in his chest.
+He couldn’t explain what it was; only that it felt like his lungs had been punctured.
+He had lost an arm, an appendage, an extension of himself had been removed.

 His father was dead.

-But still, this wasn’t anyone they were talking about.
-Harry Potter wasn’t people — sometimes Albus didn’t even believe he was human.
-So how could he drop at the simple turn of fate?
-No, it was too sudden, too chaotic, too unexpected.
-The laws of nature didn’t apply to Dad!
+But— this wasn’t anyone they were talking about.
+Harry Potter wasn’t people — sometimes Albus didn’t even think he was human.
+How could he drop at the simple turn of fate?
+It was too sudden, too chaotic, too unexpected.
+The laws of nature did not apply to his father.

 Something was wrong.

-For the first time in a long time, he could not understand himself.
+For the first time in a long time, he couldn’t understand himself.
 His hands were shaking, but how he felt did not match how he should’ve.
 What was the matter with him?
 Was he so far gone that he couldn’t even grieve for his father?

-His fists coiled.
-Anger—no, rage burned inside him.
+His fists began to coil.
+Anger—no, rage burned in his throat.
 He had done everything, hadn’t he?
-He had become precisely what his father had wanted him to.
+He had become exactly what his father had wanted him to.
 He had endured every lesson, every training, every hardship imposed upon him, as obediently as any son could.
 Hell, he had worshiped the man.
 He had repressed every doubt, every grievance, every primal urge and for what?
 What had been the point of it all?

 With his father dead, how would he ever know what he was meant to do?

-It was Rose, eyes puffy from crying.
-Albus ushered her beside him and for a moment there were no words as he squeezed her hand, or she silently sobbed on his shoulder.
-But even Rose could see there was something different in Albus that day—he had the same objective stare, but there was a tired, hollow quality in his eyes, one Rose would mistake for grief.
+The small feminine voice came from behind him.
+It was Rose, her eyes were swollen from crying.
+She sat down beside him and for a moment there were no words as she silently sobbed into his shoulder, and he squeezed her hand.
+But even Rose may have been able to see that there was something different in Albus that day; he had the same objective stare, but there was a tired, hollow quality in the eyes, one she'd easily be mistaken for grief.
 It would take her years to figure out its true manifest.

 “We don’t have to talk about it, Al.”